openmc-dev/openmc/docs/source/usersguide/settings.rst

 The spatial distribution can be set equal to a sub-class of :class:`openmc.stats.Spatial`; common choices are :class:`openmc.stats.Point` or :class:`openmc.stats.Box`.
-To independently specify distributions in the x, y, and z coordinates, you can use :class:`openmc.stats.CartesianIndependent`.
+To independently specify distributions in the :math:`x`, :math:`y`, and :math:`z` coordinates, you can use :class:`openmc.stats.CartesianIndependent`.

 The angular distribution can be set equal to a sub-class of :class:`openmc.stats.UnitSphere` such as :class:`openmc.stats.Isotropic`,